ropensci/roweb3/content/blog/2025-06-12-editors2025/index.md

 Since 2015, rOpenSci has operated a thorough and collaborative software peer review system.
 Our [editorial team](https://devguide.ropensci.org/editorguide.html) oversees the entire review process — conducting initial checks, selecting reviewers, and guiding the review until the package is approved for inclusion in rOpenSci’s [software suite](https://ropensci.org/packages/).
 Given the wide range and number of packages we receive, having a team of editors with diverse and complementary expertise is essential.
-Emi brings her experiences in experimental design, mixed-effects models and data visualisation, while Nima contributes his expertise in causal inference, de-biased machine learning and semi-parametric statistics, and computational statistics.
+Emi brings her experiences in experimental design, mixed-effects models and data visualisation, while Nima contributes his expertise in causal inference, de-biased machine learning, and semi-parametric and computational statistics.

 Meet our new editors!